fujiadong8-max/rainfall-prediction/README.md

 No open-source license has currently been assigned.

-The source code is provided for research demonstration and portfolio purposes.
-Reuse or redistribution requires permission from the repository owner.
+The source code is provided for research, educational, and portfolio purposes.
+Redistribution or commercial reuse requires permission from the repository owner.

 The weatherAUS dataset remains subject to the licensing terms of its original provider.